Priyanshu-rajsingh/HandTracking30FPS/README.md

 Hi,

-This ia a HandTracking project it consists of a demo file(HandTrackingMin), and importable HandTrackingModule.py file and a project file of VolumeLevelControl
+This is a HandTracking project it consists of a demo file(HandTrackingMin), and importable HandTrackingModule.py file and a project file of VolumeLevelControl

 Credits (Special Thanks) : 1) Youtube (channel) - Murtaza's Workshop